RDorville/EP1000/03_project_managment.md

     - Adding electronics or control to your product.

 4. Test<br>
-    Give yourself sufficient time to test the product and to make small changes and final tuning to obtain the result that you want.  if you test **early** you can make changes that can help evolve the design or the final behaviours that you want.
+    Give yourself sufficient time to test the product and to make small changes and final tuning to obtain the result that you want.  if you test **early** you can make changes that can help evolve the design or the final behaviors that you want.
 In order to test early, create the prototype early.
 (Its a chicken-and-egg problem).
 5. Document<br>
     Documentation plays a large role in Project Management.
 With documentation, you can